 Techniques and ecological context for restoration and its application in the conservation of biodiversity.
 Covers state and federal laws pertaining to ecological field work and potential funding sources.
 Evaluation of social and economic impact of restoration to diverse groups of people.
 Includes methods in biological engineering.
-Prerequisite: ENVC 101 with a minimum C grade or department chair approval.
-Field trips required.
+Prereq: ENVC 101 with a minimum C grade or department chair approval.
 Field trips required.